 The wasn’t exclusive to fighting games.
 Asura’s Wrath, one of the better games Capcom published during this period actually had its ending hidden away behind a DLC paywall.
 Many gamers thought Capcom came off as greedy as they were basically sectioning content that was already made just so they can sell it for more cash.

 Appeal to The West

 It was found that international audiences were becoming a far bigger market than Japan.
 According to reports Japan had gone from making up 50 percent of all global video game sales in 2002 to only 10 percent in 2010.
-According to Eurogamer, Inafune believed that for Capcom to remain profitable, they had to adapt to a more global western market.
-A large part of this policy included outsourcing projects to smaller western developers so that they would better suit the intended market.
+According to Eurogamer, Inafune believed that for Capcom to remain profitable, it had to adapt to a more global Western market.
+A large part of this policy included outsourcing projects to smaller Western developers so that they would better suit the intended market.